 DIVERSE MULTICULTURAL WEDDINGS.

-Since multicultural weddings often include many traditions which happen quickly over the course of the day, my suggestion is to use two photographers for such weddings to make sure you capture these unique elements of your big day.
+Since multicultural weddings often include many traditions which happen quickly over the day, my suggestion is to use two photographers for such weddings to make sure you capture these unique elements of your big day.

 Multicultural weddings often have more than one primary focus at any given time.
 For example during the traditional Hindu Wedding Baraat ceremony, which includes a procession of the Groom and Groom’s family to see the Bride’s family, the focus is often on the Groom, who usually arrives in some unique way.
 In the below case, on a ceremonial horse!